-5. Have a designated sorter on Christmas morning.

 Shoving all wrapping paper, used up decorations, product packaging and the like into one bag and tossing it to curb on collection day just won’t work.
-That’s because our facility is designed for a two stream recycling system, and the material is sorting at the curb into the truck.
-Help out your truck driver and sort using two (or more) blue boxes.
+That’s because our facility is designed for a dual-stream recycling system and the material is sorting at the curb into the truck.
+Help out your collection driver and sort using two (or more) blue boxes.
 Kindly sort between papers and containers, and make sure all cardboard is folded into manageable sizes – we recommend 30” x 30” x 8” bundles.
 If you mix everything in one bag you might see it left behind with a green sticker on it.
 Those infamous green stickers are our driver’s way to communicate to you that something isn’t quite right with instructions on how to fix it.

 6. Know your Holiday collection schedule.

 Recycling will not be collected on Christmas Day or New Year’s Day.
 If you have a Wednesday collection, your recycling will be collected on the previous Saturday instead of on the holiday.

 Thank you for doing your part and have a Merry Christmas and a Happy New Year!

-{2}